-The School Board is obligated to construct Educational Facilities on the purchased land, including an elementary school, middle school, high school, or any combination of such schools as a shared campus.
-In exchange, the owners have received a combination of cash and Educational System Impact Fee Credits, as described in the Agreement.
+The School Board is entitled, but not obligated, to construct Educational Facilities on the donated land, including an elementary school, middle school, high school, or any combination of such schools as a shared campus.
+In exchange, the owners are entitled to Educational System Impact Fee Credits, as described in the Agreement.

-School concurrency review will occur at time of plat, plan, or functional equivalent, in accordance with the requirements of the Sarasota County School Board Policy, the Interlocal Agreement for Public School Facility Planning (as amended), and Objective 1.6 and Policy 1.6.1 of the City of North Port Comprehensive Plan Public School Facility Element, as applicable.
+School concurrency review will occur at time of plat, plan, or functional equivalent, in accordance with the requirements of the Sarasota County School Board Policy, the Interlocal Agreement for Public School Facility Planning (as amended), and Objective 1.6 and Policy 1.6.1 of the City of North Port Comprehensive Plan, as applicable.